Oskareczkee/Discord-Bot/README.md

 ![Screen of bot in Discord](/Screens/ScreenOne.png)

 ## About Bot
 This bot has been created as a side project for fun.
+It uses DSharp version 4.2.0 so it does not provieds slash commands yet.
 It provides simple commands as well as an RPG system with customisable database written using EF Core.
 Every user can add new items, mobs and lore to create his own unique RPG world.

 ## Bugs